jdwapman/jdwapman.github.io/_pages/cv.md

 Undergraduate Research Assistant
 September 2016 - June 2017
 * Designed circuitry and programmed an Arduino for a digitally-controlled syringe with a team of three students.
 Used as a low-cost alternative for microfluidic educational and research projects.
-* Achieved performance comparable to a \$2000 industrial digitally-controlled syringe for less than \$150.

 ## Varian Medical Systems